Aripiprazole (By mouth)

-- Swallow the tablets whole.
-Do not break, crush, or chew them.
+- Tablet: Swallow the tablet whole.
+Do not break, crush, or chew it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Opened bottles of the oral liquid can be used for up to 6 months after opening, but not beyond the expiration date on the bottle.
+The bottle of oral liquid can be used for up to 6 months after opening, but not beyond the expiration date on the bottle.

 Drugs and Foods to Avoid